- Deming Cup

 2018 Deming Cup for Operational Excellence

-Juan Ramón Alaix, CEO of Zoetis, and Douglas M. Baker, Jr., chairman and CEO of Ecolab, will receive the 2018 Deming Cup for Operational Excellence at a reception on October 23, 2018, at Columbia University’s Low Rotunda.
+On October 23, 2018, Juan Ramón Alaix, CEO of Zoetis, and Douglas M. Baker, Jr., chairman and CEO of Ecolab, were honored with the 2018 Deming Cup for Operational Excellence at Columbia University’s Low Rotunda.
+In addition, the center bestowed the Lifetime Achievement Award posthumously to Sergio Marchionne, winner of the 2011 Deming Cup, for his legacy of leadership as CEO of Fiat Chrysler Automobiles.

-As Zoetis’ founding leader after its spinoff from Pfizer in 2013, Alaix devised a deliberate roadmap for establishing this new stand-alone company, while preserving the customer relationships and key capabilities that would be critical to its long-term success.
+As Zoetis’ founding leader after its spinoff from Pfizer in 2013, Juan Ramón Alaix was recognized for successfully establishing this new stand-alone company in the animal-health arena, while preserving the customer relationships and key capabilities that would be critical to its long-term success.
 Focusing on Zoetis’ three interconnected capabilities—direct sales, innovative R&D, and high-quality manufacturing—Alaix has delivered stellar financial results and shareholder returns, maintained Zoetis’ market leadership in animal health in the face of increased competition and regulation, and improved its ability to serve customers with innovative products, industry-leading customer service, and high-quality supply.

-Since becoming CEO of Ecolab in 2004, Baker has strengthened the company’s robust business model, which has consistently delivered results through varying business conditions and market challenges.
+Douglas M. Baker was honored for strengthening Ecolab’s robust business model—which has consistently delivered results through varying business conditions and market challenges—since becoming CEO in 2004.
 He instituted a strong culture around continuous improvement and innovation, and transformed the company into a diversified and sophisticated global leader with a compelling purpose: to make the world cleaner, safer, and healthier, protecting people and vital resources.
 His leadership demonstrates the power of purpose, vision, and culture in driving performance; the imperative of an unrelenting focus on serving customers well; and the importance of continually moving beyond the status quo by embracing a “measure, manage, and improve” mindset.